-The File Explorer is the ultimate tool for browsing files on storage on a Windows 10 computer.
+The File Explorer is the ultimate tool for browsing files on storage on a Windows 11/10 computer.
 It provides a great sense of customization for both listing and performing operations on a file.
 A user can arrange the files and folders being browsed by their name, type, date, size, etc. Files sharing a common attribute can also be grouped using the grouping feature.
-But these feature does not always help users.
+But this feature to disable Group by Folder View does not always help users.
 That is why these features can be turned on or off.
-In this article, we will be checking out how to disable file grouping in File Explorer on Windows 10.
+In this article, we will be checking out how to disable file grouping in File Explorer on Windows 11/10.

 Disable File Grouping in Explorer